Entrepreneurship Lab (e-Lab)

 This course is open to the IST community (not limited to research staff).
 Participants are encouraged to think about and develop a specific idea, but we also welcome participants who are still in the search phase.

-This course is not for credit, however a certificate of participation is issued if the participant attends at least six of the eight sessions.
+This course is not for credit, however a certificate of participation is issued upon request, if the participant attends at least six of the eight sessions.

 e-Lab is a course offered in the winter term.
 In case of any questions, please get in touch with us.